-South Sudan faces a severe humanitarian crisis due to conflict, displacement, and food insecurity.
+South Sudan is facing a severe humanitarian crisis characterized by ongoing conflict, mass displacement, acute food insecurity, and escalating health emergencies.

 Petronas, Malaysia’s energy corporation, initiated the Water for Life program to improve access to clean water.
 They installed tens of thousands of solar-powered wells, capable of producing substantial quantities of safe drinking water daily, for sanitation and health purposes as well as boosting local agricultural production.